 Instagram Introduces New Features as it Celebrates its 10th Birthday

-We’re starting off with hearty congratulations and happy 10th birthday to Instagram.
-Can you still remember what life was like before this photo and video based social network rolled in on October 6, 2010?
+We’re starting off with hearty congratulations and a happy 10th birthday to Instagram.
+Can you still remember what life was like before this photo and video-based social network rolled in on October 6, 2010?

 In any case, the social media giant recently released a number of exciting features to celebrate its birthday.
 At the top of the list, we have the Stories map, a feature that provides Instagram users with a retrospective view of where their stories have been posted from as far back as three years ago.